stemmlerjs/apollo-examples/README.md

-# Apollo Client Examples
+# Apollo Examples

-> This is a place where I'll keep Apollo Client examples to use in articles / blog posts / guides.
+> This is a place where I'll keep Apollo examples to use in articles / blog posts / guides.